Turtles Vs Tortoise: What is the Difference?

 Turtles can be terrestrial, aquatic, or even semi-aquatic.
 Tortoises are a kind of turtles that live on land and aren’t equipped for water.

-Turtles and Tortoises are both reptiles of the order of Testudines but in separate classification families.
+Turtles and Tortoises are reptiles of the order Testudines but in separate classification families.

-The bodies of Turtles and Tortoises are both protected by a shell, the upper part of which is called a carapace, the lower part of which is called a plastron.
+The bodies of turtles and tortoises are protected by a shell, the upper part of which is called a carapace and the lower part of which is called a plastron.

 The carapace and the plastron are connected to the bridge, which ensures that while the head and limbs of the tortoise or tortoise may be separated from the shell, the whole body can never be fully removed from the shell.

-In general, these reptiles are reclusive and shy in nature.
+In general, these reptiles are reclusive and shy.

 Turtles live in the water some or most of the time, while tortoises live on the ground.
 Both Turtles and Tortoises lay eggs on the ground.

 The mother will dig a burrow and lay two to twelve eggs there.
-Future hatchlings will remain inside the egg for 90 to 120 days, incubating on their own.
+Future hatchlings will remain inside the egg for 90 to 120 days, incubating independently.
 When the incubation process has been completed, they dig their way to the surface.

-Tortoise mothers have been providing protection for the hatchlings for about 80 days, after which they live on their own, but turtle hatchlings have been on their own since birth.
+Tortoise mothers have been protecting the hatchlings for about 80 days, after which they live independently, but turtle hatchlings have been on their own since birth.

 A tortoise has a dome-shaped shell and a short, robust leg.
 Its legs are bent instead of straight under the body.

-The turtle has a flat, smooth shell and limbs that are somewhat similar to the tortoise’s, except the turtle’s legs are wedge-shaped and have long claws that provide a good grip on floating logs and help the reptile scale the river banks.
-Some turtles can also have pinballs, as is the case with a pig-nosed turtle.
+The turtle has a flat, smooth shell and limbs similar to the tortoise’s, except the turtle’s legs are wedge-shaped and have long claws that provide a good grip on floating logs and help the reptile scale the river banks.
+Some turtles can also have pinballs, as with a pig-nosed turtle.

-Turtles usually tend to live in water; the shell of a turtle is smooth and streamlined to help them swim and dive, while the shell of a tortoise living on land is very wide and dome-shaped to shield it from predators.
+Turtles usually tend to live in water; a turtle’s shell is smooth and streamlined to help them swim and dive, while the shell of a tortoise living on land is very wide and dome-shaped to shield it from predators.

-Also, the shell of the tortoise is very thick compared to the shell of the tortoise, which is lighter to prevent sinking and improve the speed of swimming.
+Also, the tortoise’s shell is very thick compared to the shell of the tortoise, which is lighter to prevent sinking and improve the swimming speed.

 Most land-based turtles are herbivores, while turtles can be herbivores and carnivores.

 The turtle eggs are somewhat soft and leather-like, similar to the eggs formed by other reptiles.
-Turtle hatchlings remain in their nests on their own for 90-120 days.
+Turtle hatchlings remain in their nests for 90-120 days.

 Female tortoises dig burrows in which they lay between 2 and 12 eggs.
 Hatchlings take approximately 90-120 days to incubate eggs of a ping-pong-ball size.